fluid-player/fluid-player/README.md

 ## Features
 * Supports the VAST standard
-  * Multiple VAST tags (pre-roll, mid-roll, post-roll)
+  * Multiple VAST tags (pre-roll, mid-roll, post-roll, onpause-roll)
   * Linear (video) ads
   * Non linear VAST tags (banner images (gif/jpg/png))
 * Comes with its own design, which is easily customizable.
 Ability to use the browser default layout